I Want to Know What Love Is: Charts

 In the US, the song peaked at number 14 on the Billboard Adult Contemporary chart.
 On the Hot Dance Club Songs of Billboard, it debuted at number 50 and peaked at number 12.
 It is also her first single to chart in Sweden, where it debuted at number 67 and peaked at number 15.

 Release history

 Mariah Carey version

-"I Want to Know What Love Is" was covered by American singer Mariah Carey and released as the second single from her twelfth studio album, Memoirs of an Imperfect Angel (2009).
+"I Want to Know What Love Is" was covered by American singer Mariah Carey and released as the second single on September 22, 2009, from her twelfth studio album, Memoirs of an Imperfect Angel (2009).
 The single, produced by Carey, C. "Tricky" Stewart and James "Big Jim" Wright, was sent to European radio stations on August 28 and first impacted US radio on September 14, 2009.
 Mick Jones said of her version: "I think she's actually retained the integrity of the song.
 You know, the arrangement is very similar to the original.
 They haven't tampered with the song too much.
 She's captured a certain emotional thing, a feeling."
+The remixes of her rendition were released on October 20, 2009.